ibm-cloud-docs/containers/cs_clusters.md

   2. If you have multiple {{site.data.keyword.cloud_notm}} accounts, select the account where you want to create your Kubernetes cluster.

-  3. To create clusters in a resource group other than default, target that resource group. **Note**:
+  3. To create clusters in a resource group other than default, target that resource group.

       * A cluster can be created in only one resource group, and after the cluster is created, you can't change its resource group.
       * You must have at least the [**Viewer** role](/docs/containers?topic=containers-users#platform) for the resource group.